 A modification of the detector calibration file can conveniently be made with application JEditDetector.
 In principle, any modification is possible but the CPU time of the second step may limit number of modifications.
 The reconstruction of muon trajectories can be realised by subsequent processing of the event data with the applications JMuonPrefit, JMuonSimplex and JMuonGandalf.
 The script JCalibrateTime.sh serves as an example to do the first two steps.
 In this, a common time offset is applied to the PMTs of a given string.
 This is achieved using option JEditDetector -S "<string identifier> add <time offset [ns]>".
 The determination of the optimal detector calibration is based on the maximum of the total quality of the reconstructed muon trajectories.
-The script plot-time.sh serves as an example to do the total quality as a function of the applied time offset.
+The script plot-time.sh serves as an example to do the last step.
+In this, the optimal calibration is determined by a fit of an M-Estimator function to the total quality as a function of the applied time offset.
 The scripts JCalibrateTime.sh and plot-time.sh are located in sub-directory examples/JCalibrate/ in the Jpp software repository.